DSLsofMath/DSLsofMath/2018/README.md

 [course syllabus](https://www.student.chalmers.se/sp/course?course_id=26170).

 * Knowledge and understanding
-    * design and implement a DSL (Domain Specific Language) for a new domain
+    * design and implement a DSL (Domain-Specific Language) for a new domain
     * organize areas of mathematics in DSL terms
     * explain main concepts of elementary real and complex analysis, algebra, and linear algebra
 * Skills and abilities